Ethan-Edmond/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+It lets you match the current URL the same way that the router would, but without rerendering the page.
+It separates out the path, URL, url parameters and even gives you a boolean for whether the current URL matches exactly.

 1. How would you explain form validation to someone who has never programmed before?

+You know how websites have password requirements?
+Validation is making sure that what somebody inputs is acceptable to be put in the database or sent in an api call or whatever.

 1. In 1-2 sentences, define end to end testing.

+End to end testing is testing that the whole chain of code works.
+Which is pretty much just loading up the website and clicking around, but with a program doing the clicking and checking that the website is reacting right.

 ## Instructions